-• On the one hand, faculty members who receive satisfactory evaluations can rest assured that, barring budgetary constraints or gross misconduct, they remain at least three years from potential non-renewal.
+• On the one hand, faculty members who receive satisfactory evaluations can rest assured that, barring budgetary constraints or misconduct, they remain at least three years from potential non-renewal.
 On the other hand, the contract structure's built-in review process ensures that the University can discipline and ultimately terminate faculty who consistently fail to perform at a high level.

-WHEREAS increased job security for non-tenure track faculty is increasingly the norm at peer and aspirational peer institutions, with many non-tenure track faculty at the University of Michigan, for instance, enjoying ongoing status and/or "presumption of renewal" and many non-tenure track faculty in the University of California system enjoying "Continuing Appointment Status" after six years of meritorious service6;
+WHEREAS the presumption of continuing employment for non-tenure track faculty is increasingly the norm at peer and aspirational peer institutions, with many non-tenure track faculty at the University of Michigan, for instance, enjoying ongoing status and/or "presumption of renewal" and many non-tenure track faculty in the University of California system enjoying "Continuing Appointment Status" after six years of meritorious service6;

-THEREFORE BE IT RESOLVED that, in accordance with its collective bargaining obligations, the University of Florida shall move all non-tenure track faculty, who are currently on a one-year contract and whose position is not exclusively funded by a grant, to rolling three-year contracts, according to the following provision:
+THEREFORE BE IT RESOLVED that, in accordance with its collective bargaining obligations, the University of Florida shall move all non-tenure track faculty, who are currently on a one-year contract and whose position is not primarily funded by "soft" money,7 to a rolling three-year contract, according to the following provisions:

-- All current non-tenure track faculty who meet the criteria above and who have completed three or more years of service shall be moved to a rolling three-year contract immediately. - All current non-tenure track faculty who meet the criteria above and who, at the time of the adoption of this resolution, are in their first, second, or third year of service, shall be moved to a rolling three-year contract after completing their third year of service; - All non-tenure track faculty who meet the criteria above and who are hired after the adoption of this resolution shall be moved to a rolling three-year contract after successfully completing their progress-to-promotion process.7
+- All current non-tenure track faculty who meet the criteria above and who have completed three or more years of service shall be moved to a rolling three-year contract immediately. - All current non-tenure track faculty who meet the criteria above and who, at the time of the adoption of this resolution, are in their first, second, or third year of service, shall be moved to a rolling three-year contract after completing their third year of service; - All non-tenure track faculty who meet the criteria above and who are hired after the adoption of this resolution shall be moved to a rolling three-year contract after successfully completing their progress-to-promotion process.8